Thera (Santorini) and the Problems of Chronology

 So far we have omitted the big problem of Minoan chronology, the problem of the dating of Thera.
 Thera, or Santorini, is an island 60 miles north of Crete – to the modern tourist it is the southern most of the Cyclades islands and the end of the tourist boats from Athens.

 Thera is a volcano and in 1628 BC it exploded, sending tens of thousands of tons of dust into the atmosphere.
 Thera consists of the top part of a caldera of a huge volcano, the central part of which is submerged, and today the steamers sail into this central part and hover inside the volcano, while the tourist buses then crawl up the zigzag road to the present day rim on which the idyllic modern tourist resorts are situated.
-In the Minoan period there was a settlement on Thera known as Akrotiri which was buried beneath the eruption and thus preserved like Pompeii and has recently been excavated.
+In the Minoan period, there was a settlement on Thera known as Akrotiri which was buried beneath the eruption and thus preserved like Pompeii and has recently been excavated.
 The culture of the settlement was very like that of the Minoans, and it has often been considered to be a Minoan ‘colony’ — indeed the wall paintings from Akrotiri provide by far and away the best examples of Minoan art.

 But what was the date of the eruption of Thera?
 This is one of the biggest problems of the chronology of the Aegean world because the scientific dating of the eruption and the archaeological dating do not agree; indeed they differ by 100 years or more.
 The problem is still unsolved and consequently two sets of dating are given for the eruption: the ‘Long Chronology’ based on the scientific dating, and the ‘Short Chronology’ based on the historical dating.
 This is a big problem, and in 1989 the links with Egypt and the rest of the Near Eastern world were examined in detail by Peter Warren and Vronwy Hankey.

-The eruption of Thera was enormous, and would have had an affect not only on Thera itself, but far wider.
-There would have been a major effect on Crete, just 70 mile south where at the very least there would have been a huge tsunami, a wave of water that certainly caused major destruction all along the north coast of Crete, particularly at Amnisos, the port of Knossos.
+The eruption of Thera was enormous, and would have had an effect not only on Thera itself, but far wider.
+There would have been a major effect on Crete, just 70 miles south where at the very least there would have been a huge tsunami, a wave of water that certainly caused major destruction all along the north coast of Crete, particularly at Amnisos, the port of Knossos.
 A huge amount of volcanic ash would also have been ejected high in the sky and this would have caused bad weather worldwide.
-The nearest event we know, the explosion of Krakatoa in Indonesia in 1883 produced vivid sunsets round the world for several years, and Thera was a bigger explosion than Krakatoa, and would have had a worldwide effect reaching even as far as Ireland and Greenland.
+The nearest event we know, the explosion of Krakatoa in Indonesia in 1883 produced vivid sunsets around the world for several years, and Thera was a bigger explosion than Krakatoa, and would have had a worldwide effect reaching even as far as Ireland and Greenland.

 In 1939 Spiridon Marinatos, the ‘Mortimer Wheeler ‘ of Greek archaeology, and the excavator of Akrotiri wrote an influential article arguing that it was Thera that brought the palace civilisation to a close.
 This was soon seen to be wrong: the pottery found in the ruins of Akrotiri comes in the middle of the pottery sequence in the Palaces.
 In terms of pottery chronology, in LMIb, a ‘marine’ style comes into fashion, when pots are decorated with marine creatures, but this marine style is not found in Akrotiri, so the eruption must have occurred sometime towards the end of LMIa, while the Palaces did not collapse till the end of LMIb.
-And in the conventional dating the end of LM1a comes out at somewhere around 1500 BC.
+And in the conventional dating, the end of LM1a comes out at somewhere around 1500 BC.
 There is thus a gap of somewhere around 100 years between the traditional dating of 1500 BC and the scientific dating of 1628 BC.

 Three scientific methods have been used to date the explosion: the most popular is tree-ring dating (dendrochronology) which gives an exact date of 1628 BC.
 Tree-ring dating is based on the annual growth of tree rings which varies year by year and patterns can be built up which can give an exact date.
 Occasionally there are bad years when the trees did not grow and tree ring specialists argue that these are the results of volcanic explosions.
 A number of tree-ring sequences have been built up, notably that by Mike Baillie at Belfast based on the Irish bog oaks and he noted a major blip in the tree ring sequence in 1628 BC which he argued was due to the clouds of dust from the Thera eruption which caused bad weather even as far away as Ireland.
 A similar blip was noted in the Californian bristle cone pine sequence, though this was dated a year later in 1627 BC.